Affirmative Civil Enforcement

 The ACE Program in the Eastern District of Tennessee has gained a national reputation for its outstanding work.
 We have recovered millions of dollars and significant administrative oversight agreements by pursuing health care and procurement fraud cases and investigations involving health care providers and suppliers such as hospitals, doctors, pharmaceutical companies, and durable medical equipment suppliers, as well as government contractors.
 Some examples of the significant ACE recoveries in recent years include:

-- Settlement Reached with Tenncare Provider for Drug Overbilling
+- Settlement Reached with Benchmark Physical Therapy

-- Hill-Rom Company, Inc. Will Pay $41.8 Million To Resolve Federal Health Care Fraud Investigation
+- Hill-Rom Company, Inc. Will Pay $41.8 Million to Resolve Federal Health Care Fraud Investigation

 - Apex Medical Group Will Pay $4.36 Million to Resolve Federal & State Health Care Fraud Investigation